Teo-teo/Sudoku/README.md

 Useful terminal game

-Rules:
+Rules: \n

-  Select diffucult from start
+  Select diffucult from start \n
-  Press ctrl-c to terminate game or to see if you have won
+  Press ctrl-c to terminate game or to see if you have won \n